max-mapper/get-dat/markdown/03-working-with-blobs.md

-# Write some blobs (or files)
+# Write some non-tabular data (blobs)

 So far we've only worked with simple text-based data in the form of JSON objects, stored as rows inside dat.
-But what if you have a large file that you want to associate with a row in dat?
+But what if you have a large non-tabular file that you want store in dat?

 To accomondate this, dat is capable of adding attachments to datasets.
 These attachments are called blobs, which is short for "binary large